 Featured in local media

 Towards the end of the year, KANE’s truck drivers were the subject of several media stories.
 Long-tenured driver, Dave Sheldon, was interviewed for the local-Scranton ABC news affiliate in a story they produced on the increase of truck traffic on the highways.
-Two of our Allentown drivers, Carolyn Mitchell and Bonnie Homan, were featured in a newspaper article concerning women truck drivers.

 Additionally, KANE driver, Marcus Putnam, was featured in a video segment on the local-Scranton Fox affiliate – Tech Talk with Johnson College.
 Marcus, a graduate of Johnson College and an Air Force veteran, spoke about the flexibility and family-friendly environment of KANE’s transportation team.